fairlearn/fairlearn/docs/faq.rst

 .. _faq:

-Frequently Asked Questions
+Frequently asked questions
 ==========================

-General Fairness Questions
+General fairness questions
 --------------------------

 Where can I learn more about machine learning?